AI Summary of Peer-Reviewed Research

 Research area:Environmental healthPublic Health, Environmental and Occupational HealthRegulation and Compliance Studies

-What the study found: Just under a third of councils in areas with high wood-stove use faced pressure from the stove industry to tone down or withdraw clean air campaigns.
+The article says that just under a third of councils in areas with high wood-stove use faced pressure from the stove industry to tone down or withdraw clean air campaigns.
+It also notes that public health officials are warning about rising emissions from urban wood burning.

 Key points